City of Vernon

 2010 Corruption charges

 State Assembly Speaker John A. Pérez is set to introduce a bill that would disband all cities with a population of under 150.
 Disincorporation would make the tiny city of Vernon an unincorporated area of Los Angeles County.
-According to the state Dept. of Finance, Vernon is the only city in California with under 150 people.
+According to the state Department of Finance, Vernon is the only city in California with under 100 people.
 Vernon officials have vowed to fight the measure, although some of them are under investigation for corruption.
 "The issue here is about the complete lack of transparency and accountability in Vernon," Pérez said.
 "We cannot tolerate a situation where a handful of individuals are able to use an entire city as their own personal fiefdom."
-[9]
+[14]

-Expanding legal action against excessive salaries and pensions in two southeast Los Angeles County cities, Attorney General Edmund G. Brown Jr. has subpoenaed testimony from the city of Vernon.
-Brown's subpoena seeks testimony under oath from Vernon officials about compensation and pension benefits for six highly paid city officials, one of whom received more than $1.6 million in a single year, for his city of 100 residents.
+Expanding legal action against excessive salaries and pensions in two southeast Los Angeles County cities, (then) Attorney General Edmund G. Brown Jr. has subpoenaed testimony from the city of Vernon.
+Brown's subpoena seeks testimony under oath from Vernon officials about compensation and pension benefits for six highly paid city officials, one of whom received more than $1.6 million in a single year, for his city of less than 100 residents.

 In the Vernon subpoena, Brown asked the city to designate one or more persons most knowledgeable to testify about compensation and retirement benefits given to Eric T. Fresch, former city administrator and deputy city attorney; Donal O'Callaghan, former city administrator and utilities director; Roirdan S. Burnett, city treasurer/finance director; Jeffrey A. Harrison, former city attorney; Bruce Malkenhorst Jr., former city clerk; and Bruce Malkenhorst Sr., former city administrator.[16]

 According to media reports and other sources, Fresch was paid $1.65 million in 2008; O'Callaghan was paid $785,000 last year; Burnett, $570,000 last year; and Harrison, $800,000 last year.
 Malkenhorst Jr. was paid $290,000 in 2008.
-Malkenhorst Sr., who retired in 2005, receives a pension of more than $500,000 a year.[11]
+Malkenhorst Sr., who retired in 2005, receives a pension of more than $500,000 a year, the highest in the state.
+[16]

 The Los Angeles Times reported that Eric T. Freschthe, the former Vernon city administrator, who now serves as a legal consultant, has passed the $1 million mark for the last four years.
 He was paid almost $1.65 million in salary and hourly billings in 2008, when he was serving as both city administrator and deputy city attorney.[18]